-- 129. These generally set out regulations relating to the Community Infrastructure Levy, but Part 11 refers specifically to planning obligations (including those in S106 Agreements) and is relevant to the consideration of this planning application and will influence the final content of a potential S106 Agreement (in the event that planning permission is granted. - 130.
-Regulation 122 imposes limitations on the use of planning obligations and states (where there is no CIL charging regime), a planning application may only constitute a reason for granting planning permission for the development if the obligation is- - (a) necessary to make the development acceptable in planning terms; - (b) directly related to the development, and - (c) fairly and reasonably related in scale and kind to the development. - 131.
-Regulation 123 imposes further limitations on use of planning obligations and effectively bars the collection of pooled contributions towards infrastructure projects or types where 5 or more obligations securing contributions towards that infrastructure project or type have already been entered into.
-These restrictions are commonly referred to as 'pooling restrictions'.
+- 135. These generally set out regulations relating to the Community Infrastructure Levy, but Part 11 refers specifically to planning obligations (including those in S106 Agreements) and is relevant to the consideration of this planning application and will influence the final content of a potential S106 Agreement (in the event that planning permission is granted. - 136.
+Regulation 122 imposes limitations on the use of planning obligations and states (where there is no CIL charging regime), a planning application may only constitute a reason for granting planning permission for the development if the obligation is- - (a) necessary to make the development acceptable in planning terms; - (b) directly related to the development, and - (c) fairly and reasonably related in scale and kind to the development. - 137.
+Regulation 123 which imposed further limitations on the pooling of planning obligations was removed from the legislation earlier this year.